Thunder pull away from lowly Pistons

 Wood made a 3-pointer with 9:13 remaining to cut Oklahoma City's lead to 98-87.
 The Pistons continued to chip away and when Wood made another triple with 5:42 left, their deficit was down to four at 102-98.
 A McRae bucket made it a two-point game and when Mykhailiuk drained a corner 3-pointer, the Pistons took a 103-102 lead.

 A Nerlens Noel dunk ended the Pistons' 11-0 run.
 A Knight layup with 1:53 left put Detroit back on top 107-106, but Schroder answered with a layup of his own.
 A 3-pointer by Gallinari with 21.6 seconds remaining gave Oklahoma City a 111-107 lead.
-Free throws by Schroder clinched the Thunder's hard-fought victory.
+Free throws by Schroder with 11 seconds to go clinched the hard-fought victory for the Thunder.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)